1958 Kobe Kogyo Realistic "Hi-Fiver"

 Distributed by Radio Shack, USA

 The Realistic Hi-Fiver's cabinet is nearly identical to Kobe Kogyo's circa-1957 six-transistor KT-6, but the four-transistor chassis obviously is not.
-Whether or not Kobe Kogyo made the High-Fiver's chassis, this radio's manufacturer found more distributors than just Realistic — it was also marketed as a "Million", among other names.
+Kobe Kogyo found more distributors than just Realistic — it was also marketed as a Million G-601, among other names.
 The "Hi-Fiver" example shown here was produced in mid-1958.

-A very nice usage of cabinet plastics — the whitish plastic on the front dial area has a unique mottled visual texture (though unfortunately whatever plastic this was had a susceptibility to heat deformation, as has been seen on a number of examples found under various distributor names) — and the bright red plastic cabinet itself is made of hard, glossy thermosetting plastic, something often found on Japanese transistor radios made before 1959.
+A very nice usage of cabinet plastics — the whitish plastic on the front dial area has a unique pearlescent finish (though unfortunately whatever plastic this was had a susceptibility to heat deformation, as has been seen on a number of examples found under various distributor names) — and the bright red plastic cabinet itself is made of hard, glossy thermosetting plastic, something often found on Japanese transistor radios made before 1959.

-This cabinet design clearly was copied to some degree by the GDR manufacturer VEB Stern-Radio Sonneberg with its 1959-1963 series of six-transistor Sternchen radios.
+This cabinet design clearly was copied to some degree by the DDR (German Democratic Republic) manufacturer, VEB Stern-Radio Sonneberg with its 1959-1963 series of six-transistor Sternchen radios -- see photo below.
 The Sternchen's cabinet dimensions were a bit larger (5 3/4 x 3 5/16 x 1 9/16 inches / 146 x 84 x 40 mm), but the cabinet colors were far more plentiful, as were the production numbers.

 |